Byrdseed

 Then, as always, move beyond mere identification and climb up Bloom’s:

-Rather than just practicing each method over and over, get kids using those higher-order thinking skills using the ethics prompt.
+Rather than just practicing each method over and over, get kids using those higher-order thinking skills by focusing on the ethics of a method.

 Reflection